tianshu129/foqat/README.md

 dm8n: Calculate daily maximum-8-hour ozone.

-If you want to know detail about function, please type ?functionname in R. Below is an example:
+If you want to know detail about each function, please type ?functionname in R. Below is an example:

 ``` r
 library(foqat)